Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Discussion and Conclusion

 Our method introduces a new affordance and manoeuvrability paradigm for tool-based object manipulation.
-To obtain a better performance, we split the model into task decomposition and mathematical motion models.
-However, the logical fault in the LLM's response may be unseen and thus lead to inappropriate motion.
-In our experiments, there are a few times when the LLM presents infeasible plans.
+To improve performance, the framework is separated into task decomposition and analytical motion models.
+This modular design allows the LLM to handle high-level planning using cloud computation, while the local computer executes physically grounded analytical models for low-level motion.
+In addition, the non-prehensile stepping controller enables incremental manipulation of objects in constrained environments.
+Unlike approaches that require computing an optimal trajectory for dragging the object out of a confined space, this method performs iterative small adjustments, alternating between tool repositioning and incremental rotation-dragging of the object until it is fully extracted.
+This strategy allows stable and precise manipulation in highly restricted areas, inspired by animal tool-use behaviors, and supports real-time execution without the need for high-end local GPU resources.

+However, the method has limitations.
+The LLM may occasionally generate infeasible plans, which can lead to inappropriate motions.
+To improve generalization and enhance transferability to unseen scenarios, future work will explore alternative strategies such as domain adaptation and transfer learning.
 Moreover, the current affordance model presents promising results with simple geometrical shapes.
 Dynamic shapes like deformable objects may be complicated to perform accurate modelling.
-In terms of manoeuvrability, it may be complicated to compute an accurate result for scenes with unstable illumination, low contrast in images, large height differences in objects (tools and the manipulandum), etc. We simplified these cases using ArUco code for real-time object tracking in the experiments.
+Manoeuvrability computation can also be affected by unstable illumination, low contrast, or large height differences between objects.
+In our experiments, these challenges were mitigated using ArUco markers for real-time tracking.